duskjs/dusk/README.md

 ## Introduction

-MetaJS is build to be a progressive framework for people to use and build user interfaces.
+MetaJS is build to be a progressive framework for people to use and build interfaces & web applications.
 MetaJS is build and designed from the ground up which is the most important part of this framework.
 It needs to be easily scalable between a library and a framework (This can differ between use case).
-The origin is intended to show one layer from a single page application, which can help to deal with complex systems and support libraries.
+The origin is intended to give other developers a easier time when developing.

 ## Testing & Development
 To use MetaJS ATM, you need to run the index.js file with the node command: